-Last year an informal collaboration was started between OpenStack Neutron project members dealing with performance (aka neutron-perf team, now merged to the core team activities since the last gathering in China) and members of the Discovery Open Science Initiative, a project aiming at a fully decentralized IaaS
+Last year an informal collaboration was started between OpenStack Neutron project members dealing with performance (aka neutron-perf team, now merged to the core team activities since the last gathering in China) and members of the Discovery Open Science Initiative, a project aiming at a fully decentralized IaaS.

 The main goal of this collaboration is to identify potential bottlenecks in the Neutron API and plan a performance testing.
-Since 2016, the Discovery initiative has acquired expertise on testing using OpenStack as reference middleware.
+Since 2016, the Discovery initiative has acquired expertise on testing using OpenStack as a reference middleware.

 To this aim, they developed EnOS, a tool to deploy, customise, and benchmark OpenStack targeting reproducible experimentations, Leveraging the OpenStack Kolla Ansible project, EnOS enables the execution of performance stress workloads on OpenStack for postmortem analysis.
 It supports large scale platforms such as the French dedicated testbed for research Grid’5000 or Vagrant configurations for local testing performed during development.
 Results of some experiment campaigns have been shared to the OS community in several summits.
 During the Berlin summit, Miguel Lavalle (former Neutron PTL) and Discovery members exchanged ideas on the ongoing work related to the performance and scalability challenges of the Neutron project.